1 The poisoned stream of time

 The noose is right now tightening round our neck, as we scan the heedless crowd for some fresh prospect of joy.
 ‘The pang preceding death,’ as Goldsmith wrote, ‘bids expectation rise.’

-We are the only animals that know we are doomed to die, and so we duly conclude that we are sure to live on for all time.
-We are beset by deathless yearnings, but blessed with merely mortal capacities.
+We are the only animals that know we will die, and so we duly conclude that we are sure to live on for all time.
+Each of us knows that we live for all time, since all time lasts just as long as we live.
+Beset by deathless yearnings, we are blessed with merely mortal capacities.

 We insist that we must be immortal, as one last vain assertion of our egoism to counter the vast blank indifference of the universe.

 Our belief in immortality is the ego’s refusal to accept its proper limits, and the intellect’s inability to grasp the true nature of time.

 We have died and been reborn so many times in the course of our days, that we infer that we will never die for real.
 As hope has lived on through the demise of each of my hopes, won’t I live on through my last death?

 We all die alone.
 But some of us are kept company to the last by our bright complacency and by that deathless self of ours which we trust will continue to inhabit and delight the admiring world.